Education & Skills Training

 Initiatives, programs and services are being developed to support Indigenous people through B.C.'s Skills for Jobs Blueprint.

 - Funding for community-based skills training

-- Supporting skills training for urban Aboriginal people through the Off-Reserve Aboriginal Action Plan
+- Supporting skills training for urban Indigenous people through the Off-Reserve Aboriginal Action Plan

-- Engaging Aboriginal people in liquefied natural gas (LNG) opportunities
+- Engaging Indigenous people in natural resource sector opportunities

 The B.C. government coordinates with agencies and organizations to help meet goals set out in B.C.'s Skills for Jobs Blueprint.

-An Inventory of Aboriginal Skills Training Programs has been developed in response to a request from Aboriginal communities in B.C.
-The programs highlighted in the inventory are delivered by the provincial and federal governments, and some Aboriginal and industry organizations.
+An Inventory of Indigenous Skills Training Programs has been developed in response to a request from Indigenous communities in B.C.
+The programs highlighted in the inventory are delivered by the provincial and federal governments, and some Indigenous and industry organizations.